ExpiredPopsicle/SnekStudio/README.md

 Binary releases are available [on GitHub](https://github.com/ExpiredPopsicle/SnekStudio/releases) for Linux and Windows.

+## Community

+SnekStudio is still in early development, so is lacking in documentation and might be not be as straight-forward to use as it could be.
+If you need help or want to help out, join the [community](https://snekstudio.com/#community) through Discord or Matrix.

 ## Run from source

 If you're on a platform for which there is no release yet (MacOS), want to tinker with SnekStudio, or write your own modules, here's how to go about that: